luizcavalcanti/nes-emulator/README.md

 ### What's working so far?

 - I can kinda load iNES rom file format into memory
+- A very initial version of CPU with a dozen instructions or so

 ### What I'm working on right now?

-- Making a very initial version of CPU with a (literal) couple of instructions
+- Undesrtanding why Tetris falls into a death spiral of DEY-BNE-STA loops

 ### Parking lot

 - Check for CHR RAM/ROM presence
 - Proper logging
+- Proper memory inspection